complexphoton/MESTI.m/mumps/macOS/README.md

 Much of the following (and the whole MUMPS compilation process) needs to be done in a command-line environment.
 You can either use Apple's built-in Terminal app (in the /Applications/Utilities/ folder) or a 3rd-party one like iTerm2.

-Note that now `Makefile.inc` and `make.inc` on macOS we provided do not activate the OpenMP feature.

 ### MATLAB for Apple silicon Macs

 If you are not sure whether your Mac runs on an Intel processor or Apple silicon, click the Apple logo on the top left corner of the menu bar, and click About This Mac.
 A Mac with Intel processor will show an item **Processor** (*e.g.*, Intel Core i7); a Mac with Apple silicon will show an item **Chip** (*e.g.*, Apple M1) instead.

-If your Mac runs on an Intel processor, you can skip this part :)

-If your Mac runs on Apple silicon&mdash;congratulations, it's faster (we've found an M1 Macbook Pro to be about twice as fast as an Intel Macbook Pro when running MESTI with the APF method due to the improved performance of vecLib).
-MATLAB runs natively on Apple Silicon from R2023b.
-The old versions can run on Apple silicon through Rosetta 2 but they do not support building the mex files as native ARM binaries.
-Thus, your MATLAB version should be R2023b or later to compile the MATLAB interface for MUMPS.
+If your Mac runs on Apple silicon, the version of your MATLAB must be R2023b or later.
+Older versions of MATLAB can run on Apple silicon through Rosetta 2 but do not support building mex files as native ARM binaries, which we need to compile the MATLAB interface for MUMPS.

 ### Xcode Command Line Tools